 Instructions

 - Using a mixer, beat the peanut butter, butter and vanilla together on high until completely smooth, 1-3 minutes.
 Beat in the powdered sugar on low until well combined, around 30-60 seconds.
-Form the mixture into 1" balls and place on a parchment lined baking sheet.
-Chill for 20-30 minutes.
-Mine made about 40.
+See process photos above for a visual on what this should look like.

 - In a microwave safe bowl, microwave the chocolate in 30 second intervals, stirring after each interval until fully melted.
 Using a toothpick or a cake pop stick, poke it about halfway into the peanut butter ball.
 Dip in the chocolate until completely covered, then place back on the parchment lined baking sheet.
 Microwave the chocolate for 15 seconds if it starts to thicken to make it thin again.